 You expect to have bugs when camping out.
 Some may be fine, while others may be deadly.
 Limit the number of insects by keeping the campsite clean.
 For instance, messing your site with sugary food and sodas will attract bees and ants.
 They love sugar, and the only way to keep them off is by disposing of your trash appropriately.

 There are many camping ideas for families.
 Ensure that your loved ones are comfortable by carrying all the essentials.
 Plan fun activities and try out new things to make the event memorable.
 Research about the camping site in advance, and gather information on any dangerous wildlife and poisonous shrubs.
+For more information on camping, make sure you check out Fields Guru, where you can also learn about safety in the field and other outdoor activities.

 Featured Image by Brahmsee from Pixabay